uschpc/cryo-processor/cryoem-workflow-carc-perspective-alt.md

-        F --> G[Apply the motion correction to the dataset] G -->|Show the progress to the user| H[Convert the first 20 images to jpeg] H --> I[Present the jpg images to a user<br> in a web gallery] F -->|Non Dose-Weighted images| J[Get the CTF estimations for the images] F -->|pass Dose-Weighted images to the endpoint| K[export data and notify the user to start interactive processing] J -->|pass the CTF estimates to the endpoint| K[export data and notify the user to start interactive processing] end
+        F --> G[Apply the motion correction to the dataset] G -->|Show the progress to the user| H[Convert the first 20 images to jpeg] H --> I[Present the jpg images to a user<br> in a web gallery] G -->|Non Dose-Weighted images| J[Get the CTF estimations for the images] G -->|pass Dose-Weighted images to the endpoint| K[export data and notify the user to start interactive processing] J -->|pass the CTF estimates to the endpoint| K[export data and notify the user to start interactive processing] end
     subgraph Cryosparc